spdk/spdk/doc/lvol.md

 ![Removing backing blob and bdevs relations using inflate call](lvol_inflate_clone_snapshot.svg)

+## Decoupling {#lvol_decoupling}

+Blobs can be decoupled from all dependencies by copying data from backing devices (e.g. snapshots) for all allocated clusters.
+Remainig unallocated clusters are kept thin provisioned.

 # Configuring Logical Volumes

 There is no static configuration available for logical volumes.
 All configuration is done trough RPC.
 Information about logical volumes is kept on block devices.